 An employer's point system or no-fault absenteeism policy is not dispositive of the issue of qualification for benefits; however, an employer is entitled to expect its employees to report to work as scheduled or to be notified as to when and why the employee is unable to report to work.
+Claimant was released to return to work after May 26, 2017, but she was absent for her next nine consecutive scheduled shifts.
+Although claimant properly reported each absence and indicated she was absent due to illness because of her prior injury, the reason claimant gave to the employer for her absences is not credible.
+Ms. Cornelius credibly testified that claimant was released to return to work from her injury after May 26, 2017.
+Claimant did not present any evidence or testimony to rebut Ms. Cornelius's testimony.
+Claimant also did not present any evidence or testimony that after May 26, 2017 she was still ill due to her prior injury.

-The employer has established that claimant was warned that further unexcused absences could result in termination of employment and his final absences on June 6, 7, 8, 9, 12, and 13, 2017, were not excused.
-Claimant's final absences, in combination with his history of unexcused absenteeism, are considered excessive.
+The employer has established that claimant was warned that further unexcused absences could result in termination of employment and her final absences were not excused.
+Claimant's final absences, in combination with her history of unexcused absenteeism, are considered excessive.
 Benefits are withheld.